GoNZooo/gotyno/README.md

 defined and [basic.ts](./test_files/basic.ts) is the automatically generated TypeScript output from this file.

-Behind the scenens it's using a validation library I wrote for validating `unknown` values (for the most part against given interface definitions).
+Behind the scenes it's using a validation library I wrote for validating `unknown` values (for the most part against given interface definitions).

+### F# example

+[basic.gotyno](./test_files/basic.gotyno) has an example of some types being defined and [basic.fs](./test_files/basic.fs) is the automatically generated F# output from this file.

+The F# version uses `Thoth` for JSON decoding, as well as an additional extension library to it for some custom decoding helpers that I wrote.

 ## The Language